IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

-This rulebook governs the IEC Challengers Series 1.
-All players who compete in the IEC Challengers Series 1 agree to follow the rules outlined in this document.
+This rulebook governs the LD Challengers Series 1 (Áskorendamót Ljósleiðarans Haust 2026).
+All players who compete in the LD Challengers Series 1 agree to follow the rules outlined in this document.
 For any questions please contact the tournament officials and defer to their judgement.

-For contact purposes please reach out to RÍSÍ through rafithrottir@rafithrottir.is
+For contact purposes please reach out to the tournament operator, RÍSÍ, through rafithrottir@rafithrottir.is

 # 1.0 Definitions